everpeace/ssh-agent-multiplexer/README.md

 debug = false

 # Socket path for the multiplexer to listen on.
-# If commented out or not set, a path is auto-generated in the system's temporary directory.
+# If not set, "/path/to/config_dir/agent.sock" was used.
 # listen = "/path/to/your/mux.sock"

 # Agents to proxy for read-only operations (equivalent to --target or -t flag).